yuzhounh/PD-MCI-Classification/README.md

 4.  **`4_lasso.py`**
     -   Splits the data into training and testing sets using `StratifiedGroupKFold` to ensure that all records from a single patient belong to only one set.
     -   Standardizes the data.
-    -   Performs 10-fold cross-validation on the training set using LASSO regression, optimizing the regularization parameter `lambda` based on AUC-PR (Area Under the Precision-Recall Curve).
+    -   Performs 10-fold cross-validation on the training set using LASSO Logistic Regression, optimizing the regularization parameter `lambda` based on AUC-PR (Area Under the Precision-Recall Curve).
     -   Selects features with non-zero coefficients at the optimal `lambda`.
     -   Saves the selected feature weights and generates diagnostic plots.
     -   Creates new, feature-selected training and testing sets.